TikhonJelvis/RL-book/chapter5/chapter5.md

 ![SGD Convergence \label{fig:sgd_convergence}](./chapter5/rmse.png "SGD Convergence")
 </div>

-### Tabular as a form of `FunctionApprox`
+### Tabular as a form of `FunctionApprox` {#sec:tabular-funcapprox-section}

 Now we consider a simple case where we have a fixed and finite set of $x$-values $\mathcal{X} = \{x_1, x_2, \ldots, x_n\}$, and any data set of $(x,y)$ made available to us needs to have it's $x$-values from within this finite set $\mathcal{X}$.
 The prediction $\mathbb{E}[y|x]$ for each $x \in \mathcal{X}$ needs to be calculated only from the $y$-values associated with this $x$ within the data set of $(x,y)$ pairs.
 In other words, the $y$-values in the data associated with other $x$ should not influence the prediction for $x$.
 Since we'd like the prediction for $x$ to be $\mathbb{E}[y|x]$, it would make sense for the prediction for a given $x$ to be the average of all the $y$-values associated with $x$ within the data set of $(x,y)$ pairs seen so far.
 This simple case is refered to as *Tabular* because we can store all $x \in \mathcal{X}$ together with their corresponding predictions $\mathbb{E}[y|x]$ in a finite data structure (loosely refered to as a "table").

 So the calculations for Tabular prediction of $\mathbb{E}[y|x]$ is particularly straightforward.
 What is interesting though is the fact that Tabular prediction actually fits the interface of `FunctionApprox` in terms of implementing:

 * the `solve` method, that would simply take the average of all the $y$-values associated with each $x$ in the given data set, and store those averages in a dictionary data structure.
-* the `update` function, that would update the current averages in the dictionary data structure, based on the new data set of $(x,y)$ pairs that is provided.
+* the `update` method, that would update the current averages in the dictionary data structure, based on the new data set of $(x,y)$ pairs that is provided.
-* the `evaluate` function, that would simply look up the dictionary data structure for the $y$-value averages associated with each $x$-value provided as input.
+* the `evaluate` method, that would simply look up the dictionary data structure for the $y$-value averages associated with each $x$-value provided as input.

  This view of Tabular prediction as a special case of `FunctionApprox` also permits us to cast the tabular algorithms of Dynamic Programming and Reinforcement Learning as special cases of the function approximation versions of the algorithms (using the `Tabular` class we develop below).